-Liz and Vic are still talking about Vic’s conflict with Molly.
-Liz longs to speak her truth, but that old devil fear squelches her voice (just like he squelched her voice in my true crime romance memoir, Angel Hero, Murder in Hawai’i, A True Story.)
+Liz and Vic are still “talking story” about Vic’s conflict with Molly.
+Liz longs to speak her truth, but that old Devil fear squelches her voice (just like He did in my true crime romance memoir, Angel Hero, Murder in Hawai’i, A True Story.)

 “Getting even doesn’t sound like you, Vic.
 It sounds more like something Billy would do.”

 Awareness hits me like a punch to the heart, shoves me off my friendship boulder.
 I slide down the slippery rock face into the quicksand of longing to go deeper with Vic.
 Oh god, I’m in deep kimchee.

 I scramble for something to say: “Billy yells when he thinks someone disrespects him.
 When it’s the boss, Billy gets fired.
 Then he’s broke, and I lend him money until the next job.
 He tries to pay me back, but…you got upset about a hundred bucks?
 Try two grand.”